MCM-Mike/bitcoin-bip39-wallet/README.md

 ## Contributing
 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your proposed changes.

+## Acknowledgements

+This project makes use of the Python programming language and implements Bitcoin Improvement Proposals (BIPs).
+We acknowledge the use of external libraries compliant with their respective licenses.
+The BIP specifications utilized in this project can be found in the [Bitcoin BIPs repository](https://github.com/bitcoin/bips/tree/master?tab=readme-ov-file).

 ## License
 [Specify the license or insert 'This project is licensed under the [License Name] - see the LICENSE.md file for details']